Frequently Asked Questions Compensation Program

 My title is Director/Manager and I perform some supervisory functions.
 Why has my position been assigned to an Individual Contributor or Team Lead role and not Manager?

-Many titles across campus were not changed, even though they may at first seem to suggest that an individual has supervisory responsibilities.
-Manager/director titles were retained because they may indicate responsibilities over a general area or function rather than necessarily supervision of multiple employees.
-Even though an individual may have some supervisory responsibilities-overseeing an administrative support position, supervising the completion of projects and assignments, or providing general guidance-for the purpose of establishing career stages, our focus was on the overall function of a position.
-Positions were only assigned to the "manager" role if the position met all Career Level Guide criteria for that role.
+Manager/director titles can indicate responsibilities over a general area or function rather than necessarily supervision of multiple employees.
+Even though an individual may have some supervisory responsibilities-overseeing an administrative support position, supervising the completion of projects and assignments, or providing general guidance-for the purpose of establishing career stages, we consider the overall function of a position.
+Positions are assigned to the "Manager" career stages if the position meets all Career Level Guide criteria for that role.

 I have more experience than the typical training and experience listed in the Career Level Guide for my career stage.
 Why was my position not placed in a higher career stage?